zerovirus123/cli_kanban/README.md

 # Usage

+Make sure that Go is installed on your machine.
+Guides for installing Go for different platforms can be found [here](https://go.dev/doc/install).

 To run the program, type `go run .`.

 Use the `left/right` or `A/D` keys to move between lists.